 In business, a merger describes the merging of two companies.
 In most cases there is a buyer and a seller.
-Large banks have specialized in accompanying such takeovers or mergers, the specialist departments for this are called Mergers and Acquisition, or M&A for short, in German Fusionen und Takeovers.
+According to abbreviationfinder.org, large banks have specialized in accompanying such takeovers or mergers, the specialist departments for this are called Mergers and Acquisition, or M&A for short, in German Fusionen und Takeovers.
 There is a whole range of different variants within the field of mergers.
 The difference between a takeover and a merger is the legal independence of the acquired company.
 In the event of a merger, it loses this and merges with the investor’s company.
 In the event of a takeover, the company taken over remains as a subsidiary.

 - A merger means that the assets and liabilities of the acquired company are taken over by the acquirer.